-- All accrued interest on purchased securities will be charged to the appropriate interest income account. - Funds deposited in banks or savings and loan associations must be held under a written contract between the Agency and the institution, which requires collateralization as prescribed by law and/or this investment policy. - Whenever practical Agency cash is to be consolidated and invested on a pooled concept basis.
+- Funds deposited in banks or savings and loan associations must be held under a written contract between the Agency and the institution, which requires collateralization as prescribed by law and/or this investment policy. - Whenever practical Agency cash is to be consolidated and invested on a pooled concept basis.
 Interest earnings are allocated monthly according to monthly weighted average balance for each fund. - Unless otherwise restricted, all holdings will be of sufficient size and held in issues which are actively traded to facilitate transactions at a minimum cost and accurate market valuation. - Passive management portfolio strategies are preferred for all operating projects or other Agency programs, unless otherwise prohibited or restricted.
 The Agency purchases investments with the intention to hold to maturity.
 When it is in the best interest of its members and participants, the Agency may rebalance the portfolio consistent with its Investment Policy and Plan. - When practicable, competitive bidding will be utilized for all investment and reinvestment activities not involving escrowed or other funds covered by a separate contract or agreement.